luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 ### Discussion
 <!-- - Does H.265’s complexity increase playback power consumption?
 - What are the implications for streaming platforms like YouTube? -->

+## Limitations
+### **Impact of File Size**
+H.265 provides significantly more efficient compression, resulting in smaller file sizes.
+This reduction lowers energy consumption in areas not measured in our experiments, such as networking and disk access costs in addition to lower storage requirements.
+Future work could explore these aspects in greater detail.

+### **Limited generalization**
+Our study was conducted using a single video, which may limit the generalizability of the results.
+Additionally, we only tested the default constant rate factor and preset settings, meaning performance and energy consumption may vary under different encoding configurations.
+Future research should investigate a broader range of videos and encoding parameters to provide more comprehensive insights.

+### **Hardware acceleration**
+This study did not take advantage of hardware acceleration.
+Utilizing specialized hardware such as GPUs or dedicated video encoding/decoding units could lead to different energy consumption results.
+Future work could include testing with hardware acceleration to assess its impact on energy efficiency.

+## Challenges Encountered
+During our experiments, we attempted to measure the energy consumption of the video **encoding** tasks with **EnergiBridge**, but unfortunately, we encountered issues that prevented the tool from functioning as expected.
+Despite multiple troubleshooting attempts, we were unable to gather reliable data from these trials.

+### Corner cases?

 ## Summary & Key Takeaways